-The Healing Country Grant Program targets Traditional Owner groups (with established or emerging governance arrangements) that have responsibility for caring for Country along the Great Barrier Reef and the coastline.
-Traditional Owners within the Reef Catchment may also be eligible to apply if the project clearly demonstrates a commitment to improving the health and resilience of the Great Barrier Reef.
-A map showing the Great Barrier Reef World Heritage Area and catchment boundaries can be found at Attachment A.
+The Helping Country Grant Program targets Traditional Owner groups (with established or emerging governance arrangements) that have responsibility for caring for Country in the Reef.
+Traditional Owner groups within the Reef Catchment may also be eligible to apply where a catchment-based project clearly demonstrates a commitment to improving the health and resilience of the Reef.
+A map showing the Great Barrier Reef World Heritage Area and Catchment boundaries can be found at Attachment A: Map of the Great Barrier Reef World Heritage Area and .

-To be eligible to apply, applicants must meet all of the following eight criteria:
+To be eligible to apply, applicants must meet all the following eight criteria: